 From the Latin American Public Opinion Project (LAPOP), AmericasBarometer provides public opinion analysis for countries throughout Latin America.
 To enter, click on "Enter site via IP authentication", then "I Agree".

-In-depth coverage of company analysis, industry research, economic reports, forecasts, market dailies, macroeconomic statistics, deals and financial reports for emerging market economies.
+This resource will be cancelled on 5/10/2024 In-depth coverage of company analysis, industry research, economic reports, forecasts, market dailies, macroeconomic statistics, deals and financial reports for emerging market economies.
 [2003 - present]

 In-depth coverage of company analysis, industry research, economic reports, forecasts, market dailies, macroeconomic statistics, deals, and financial reports for emerging market economies.
 Includes over one million company profiles and ratings from international & local rating agencies as well as company and industry news from thousands of foreign national and international newspapers, magazines, and journals.
 Additional sources of information include Euromonitor, Business Monitor International, Oxford Economics, Dun & Bradstreet, and Mintel.
 Information is provided in fifteen of the world's major languages.